OracularIS/mocaclient/docs/getting-started/getting-started-legacy.md

-# Get started with Smart Moca Client-Legacy
+# Get started with Smart MOCA Client-Legacy

 This guide walks you through downloading, installing, and launching the legacy Smart MOCA Client.

-## Download Smart Moca Client
+## Download Smart MOCA Client

 - Visit the [Smart IS](https://www.smart-is.com/what-we-do/smart-product/smart-is-moca-client/) website and navigate to **Our Products > MOCA Client.**